Your crew is ready to work their butts off.

 No, you don’t have to shake your hips on TikTok.

-Your next prospect is probably sitting on their couch at 9:47 PM, half-watching Netflix, half-scrolling Facebook, where 3 billion people hang out.
+Your prospective clients are probably sitting on their couch at 9:47 PM, half-watching Netflix, half-scrolling Facebook, where 3 billion people hang out.

 That homeowner clicks your profile, and boom, they see a beautiful, freshly edged lawn!